-In practice, we often encounter data sets in which the number of variables is much larger than the number of samples.
-Here, a major problem is that of high-dimensional variable selection, where the challenge is to select a subset of predictor variables that significantly affect a given response.
+In modern day statistics, datasets where the number of variables is much larger than the number of samples are more pervasive than they have ever been.
+One of the major problems is high-dimensional variable selection, where the challenge is to select a subset of predictor variables which significantly affect a given response.
 The literature on Bayesian variable selection in linear regression is vast and rich.
-For example, George and McCulloch (1993) propose the stochastic search variable selection method, which uses the Gaussian distribution with a zero mean and a small, but fixed variance as the spike prior, and another Gaussian distribution with a large variance as the slab prior.
-Ishwaran, Kogalur, and Rao (2005) also use Gaussian spike and slab priors, but use continuous bimodal priors for the variance of the regression coefficient to alleviate the difficulty of choosing specific prior parameters.
-Narisetty and He (2014) introduce shrinking and diffusing priors as spike and slab priors, and establish the model selection consistency of the approach in a highdimensional setting.
+George and McCulloch (1993) propose the stochastic search variable selection which uses the Gaussian distribution with a zero mean and a small but fixed variance as the spike prior, and another Gaussian distribution with a large variance as the slab prior.
+Ishwaran, Kogalur, and Rao (2005) also use Gaussian spike and slab priors, but with continuous bimodal priors for the variance of the regression coefficient to alleviate the difficulty of choosing specific prior parameters.
+Narisetty and He (2014) introduce shrinking and diffusing priors as spike and slab priors, and establish model selection consistency of the approach in a high-dimensional setting.

-Another important problem is how to formulate models and develop inferential procedures to understand the complex relationships and multivariate dependencies in these high-dimensional data sets.
+Another important problem is how to formulate models and develop inferential procedures to understand the complex relationships and multivariate dependencies in these high-dimensional datasets.
 A covariance matrix is one of the most fundamental objects that quantifies these relationships.
-A common and effective approach for covariance estimation in sample-starved settings is to induce sparsity in the covariance matrix, its inverse, or the Cholesky factor of the inverse.
-The sparsity patterns in these matrices can be encoded uniquely using appropriate graphs.
-Hence, the corresponding models are often referred to as covariance graph models (sparsity in Σ), concentration graph models (sparsity in $\Omega = \Sigma^{-1}$), or directed acyclic graph (DAG) models (sparsity in the Cholesky factor of Ω).
+A common and effective approach for covariance estimation in sample starved settings is to induce sparsity either in the covariance matrix, its inverse, or the Cholesky factor of the inverse.
+The sparsity patterns in these matrices can be uniquely encoded in terms of appropriate graphs.
+Hence the corresponding models are often referred to as covariance graph models (sparsity in $\Sigma$ ), concentration graph models (sparsity in $\Omega = \Sigma^{-1}$ ), and directed acyclic graph (DAG) models (sparsity in the Cholesky factor of $\Omega$ ).

-In this work, we focus on a high-dimensional regression setting in which the predictors are both relevant to a response variable of interest and functionally related to one another via a Gaussian DAG model.
-Our goal is to jointly perform the variable and DAG selection, and then to establish the selection consistency in a high-dimensional regime.
-The advantage of joint modeling is that we can borrow information from the DAG structure to improve the performance of the variable selection.
-A popular motivation for this type of problem comes from genomic studies: the mechanism for an effect on an outcome such as quantitative molecular phenotypes, including gene expression, proteomics, or metabolomics data, often displays a coordinated change along a pathway, and the impact of a single genotype may not be apparent.
-In this setting, our proposed method can incorporate and highlight unknown pathways or regulatory networks that affect the response, which may improve the performance of the variable selection by borrowing information from the network structure.
-To uncover these relationships, we develop a Bayesian hierarchical model that favors the inclusion of variables that are not only relevant to the outcome of interest, but are also linked through a DAG.
+In this work, we will work in a high-dimensional regression setting, where the predictors are both relevant to a response variable of interest and functionally related to one another via a Gaussian DAG model.
+Our goal is to jointly perform variable and DAG selection, and to establish the selection consistency in a high-dimensional regime.
+The advantage of joint modeling is that we can borrow information from the DAG structure to improve the performance of variable selection.
+One popular motivation for this type of problem comes from genomic studies: the mechanism for an effect on an outcome such as a quantitative molecular phenotypes including gene expression, proteomics, or metabolomics data often displays a coordinated change along a pathway, and the impact of one single genotype may not be apparent.
+In this setting, our proposed method can incorporate and highlight unknown pathways or regulatory networks that impact the response, which can potentially improve the performance of variable selection by borrowing information from the network structure.
+To uncover these relationships, we develop a Bayesian hierarchical model that favors the inclusion of variables that are not only relevant to the outcome of interest but also linked through a DAG.